Lighting and Landscape Act

 Map of Stephen Sorensen Park, the green area is the current footprint of the Park

-The funds that are collected by Los Angeles County from the LLAD 2 z 45 can only be spent on the growth and development of the Stephen Sorensen County Park.
+The funds that are collected by Los Angeles County from the LLAD 2 z 45 can only be spent on the growth and development of the Sorensen Community Regional Park.
 Despite the name of the act including the words "lighting and landscape" these funds are not available for any other purpose than the local park in LLA.
 The funds can only be spent on recreational needs at the LLA park.

 What is the LLAPA involvement